Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

-The full subtraction approach \citep{drechsler_etal_2009_full} was used to model the current dipole source.
-Other approaches for modeling the dipole, such as the partial integration direct potential approach \citep{yan_etal_1991_finiteelement,schimpf_etal_2002_dipole}, Whitney elements \citep{tanzer_etal_2005_representation}, Raviart--Thomas elements \citep{pursiainen_etal_2012_complete} or the Venant direct potential approach \citep{buchner_etal_1997_inverse} are also possible but in our experience, supported by previous studies \citep{schimpf_etal_2002_dipole,drechsler_etal_2009_full}, the subtraction approach gives the most accurate results for realistic 3D problems.
 The discretised equations were solved using the conjugate gradient (CG) method with an algebraic multigrid (AMG) preconditioner from the HYPRE library of linear solvers (\url{http://www.llnl.gov/casc/hypre}).
-The computation times for solving the EEG forward problem and constructing the leadfields are discussed in the results section.
+The computation times for solving the EEG forward problem and constructing the lead fields are discussed in the results section.